-So, it’s half way through 2019.
+So, it’s halfway through the year.
 Have you taken a look at your goals you set way back in January?
-This time of year can be such an important check in to see where you are at, how your bookings are going, and if you are on schedule to hit your goals.
+This time of year can be such an important check-in to see where you are at, how your bookings are going, and if you are on schedule to hit your goals.

 If you are, that’s awesome.
 Pop the champs.

 If not.
 Now is the time to take a step back and take a look at your biz and what you are doing to see if you can make any shifts in your marketing to bring in the clients you want (and need!)